• Home

 They can help with everything from insurance, billing, and financial aid to disability accommodations, finding care, and filing complaints.

-Most hospitals have patient advocates in staff, many doctors offices do as well but we recommend working with an independent patient advocate whenever possible.
+Most hospitals have patient advocates on staff, many doctors offices do as well but we recommend working with an independent patient advocate whenever possible.
 You can find independent patient advocates online.

 If you've ever worked somewhere with an HR department, think of a patient advocate employed by a hospital system or clinic as an HR rep for patients.